postmanlabs/labs-docs/_posts/01_postman/02_sending_api_requests/2017-05-04-authorization.md

 [![getrequesttokens_auth]()]()

-You can click Manage Tokens in the list to view more details about each token and delete any one of them.
-If there are no tokens in the list, the user needs to click the Get New Access Token button to generate a token that Postman adds to the list.
+You can click "Manage Tokens" in the list to view more details about each token and delete any one of them.
+If there are no tokens in the list, the user needs to click the **Get New Access Token** button to generate a token that Postman adds to the list.

 [![managetokens_auth]()]()

 **Note**: Deleting a token does not revoke the access token.
 Only the server that issues the token can revoke it.